ibexa/documentation-developer/docs/updating/5_update_3.2.md

 # Update database to v3.2

-!!! caution
+!!! caution "Before you proceed"

-    If you are updating from a version prior to v3.1, you have to implement all the changes [from v3.1](5_update_3.1.md) before following the steps below.
+    When you are updating from a version prior to v3.1, you must implement all the changes [from v3.1](5_update_3.1.md) before you proceed to the steps below.

 If you are using Ibexa DXP or Ibexa Commerce, apply one of the following database update scripts: